 Chair Shoulder Drop

-If it’s your first time going through these exercises, make sure you are doing the exercise correctly and hold them for about 5 seconds, then progress on to a 10 second hold.
+If it’s your first time going through these exercises, ensure you are doing them correctly and hold them for about 5 seconds, then progress on to a 10-second hold.
 Go through 2 to 3 repetitions of each exercise to loosen up your mid-back.

 Give those exercises a go.
 They are three great exercises to loosen up your mid-back at work.